FAQ about Lafene

 In addition to using Lafene for the quality health care provided, it is to the financial benefit of the student to use Lafene services.
 Students pay a privilege fee that helps support Lafene and students can see a healthcare provider with minimal or no charge.
 Generally, physician visit charges can range from a $20 co-pay to $250 if you are uninsured! the privilege fee allows Lafene to offer affordable costs for services provided.
 Also, the more students use Lafene services, such as the pharmacy and laboratory, the more money they are likely to save collectively.
 For example, if more students fill prescriptions at Lafene, the pharmacy can buy more prescriptions in bulk for reduced cost, and in turn, charge lower prices to students.

 To schedule an appointment, call 785.532.6544.
 You will be asked for your preference for time and date, and the receptionist will try to accommodate your scheduling needs.
-Appointments can also be scheduled in person.
-When you walk in the front door of Lafene, you’ll see a sign that says, “check-in/appointments.”
-Go through that door to speak to a receptionist to schedule your appointment.
+Appointments can also be scheduled in person or schedule an appointment online through MyLafene patient portal.

 To lessen the waiting time, students should make appointments to see a healthcare provider.
 Same day care is available on a limited basis.
 Patients without an appointment will initially be screened by a healthcare professional to determine the urgency of their need for care.
 They may be put in to see a provider that day or at the next available appointment.